sai-lakshmi-gunturu/student-placement-prediction/README.md

 This project demonstrates a complete machine learning workflow from data preprocessing to model evaluation.

 ## 📌 Future Improvements
--Add more ML models (SVM, XGBoost)
+- Add more ML models (SVM, XGBoost)
--Hyperparameter tuning
+- Hyperparameter tuning
--Web deployment using Flask or Django
+- Web deployment using Flask or Django
--Real-time prediction interface
+- Real-time prediction interface

 ## 👩‍💻 Author
-# Sai Lakshmi Gunturu
+** Sai Lakshmi Gunturu **
 Aspiring Machine Learning & Python Developer

 ## ⭐ If you like this project